rahadian/AntiSQLInjection/README.md

 # AntiSQLInjection
-This is a simple program for detecting and preventing SQL Injection attack.
+This is a simple program for detecting and preventing SQL Injection attack, this program use iptables function.
+I know this is very simple but in the future I will add more kind of attacks.
+Thank you ~

+>_Aryatux